bgrins/devtools-snippets/README.md

 View them all on a single page: http://bgrins.github.io/devtools-snippets/ or all of them [inside of github](https://github.com/bgrins/devtools-snippets/tree/master/snippets).
 I have a [more long winded article about snippets](http://www.briangrinstead.com/blog/devtools-snippets) detailing why you might use them and additional features that would be nice, if you are interested.

 If you have a useful snippet or updates to an existing one that you'd like to share, please contribute it or open an issue!
+Feel free to use, modify, or share any of these snippets.

 ## To Enable DevTools Snippets in Chrome